aleksarc/p3/README.md

 By looking at some posts I understood why it was working in the Love Sandwiches project and not on mine, posts like this https://gis.stackexchange.com/questions/381046/python-error-typeerror-append-takes-at-most-5-arguments-6-given where saying the number of parameters taken by the method was 5, and then I noticed that the first param alone is taking inputs, but instead of a single value, it can take a set/list of inputs that will then be added to their respective columns in the worksheet.

-No critical erros, but during the developement some errors such as:
+### 2 During the developement some errors such as:

 Traceback (most recent call last):
   File "/Users/aleksandrocandido/Documents/Code Institute/P3/p3/run.py", line 359, in <module>